UMCarpentries/intro-curriculum-r/paper/paper.md

 throughout each lesson such that learners can practice what they have learned, while instructors can gauge learner understanding of the material.

-We also incorporate a few additional key components into the curriculum:
+We also incorporated a few additional key components into the curriculum:

-1. Each lesson builds off of others, with the goal of creating a final report that can be shared with others.
+1. Each lesson builds off of previous lessons, with the goal of creating a final report that can be shared with others.
 1. We structured the curriculum such that it could be taught through an in-person or virtual workshop.
 Virtual workshops are sometimes necessary, as during the COVID-19 pandemic, but are also useful to allow people from a variety of geographic locations to instruct and attend.
-1. We require learners to install all software before the workshop (as The Carpentries also requires), and ask them to run an example script that tests whether everything is installed correctly.
+1. We not only require learners to install all software before the workshop (as The Carpentries also requires), but also ask them to run an example script that tests whether everything is installed correctly.
-Learners must send screenshots of the script output to the workshop lead in advance in order to attend.
+To attend the workshop, learners must send screenshots of the script output to the workshop lead in advance.
 This ensures that any installation issues can be addressed before the workshop begins.
 1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned.